Krushnatawri18/My-Learnings/15-js-basics-II/js basics-II notes.md

 x()
 ```
-- let is block scoped which creates a new one each timeas its gets a new scope each time and closures capture that new i in each iteration.
+- let is block scoped which creates a new one each time as its gets a new scope each time and closures capture that new i in each iteration.
 - BTS
 ```js
 // Not actual syntax, but conceptually: